 - It is all too important to find the right amount of business for your business.
 You must find enough contracts to make sure you’re making a profit but also make sure you aren’t over-extending our business.
 It is a skill to find the right bid for security contracts for your company without underfunding yourself.
 The more strain you put on your company by overextending or underfunding yourself the more of a chance the quality of security you provide will go down.

 Without properly defining these factors, it is difficult for a security company to gain momentum and build a reputation.
 You will be targeting every business in every sector, failing to provide quality services.
-A well-defined business plan offers a more focused approach which will help you provide top-quality services in your area of expertise.
+A well-defined private security business plan offers a more focused approach that will help you provide top-quality services in your area of expertise.

-Remember, you can always start your security business, but you can’t always save it.
+Remember, you can always start a business in the security industry, but you can’t always save it.

 Licensing & General Liability

-Before much can happen with your security company, you will need to obtain a Private Patrol Operators (PPO) License, which is regulated by state run agencies like the Bureau of Security & Investigative Services (BSIS) in California.
+Before much can happen with your security company, you will need to obtain a Private Patrol Operators (PPO) License, which is regulated by state-run agencies like the Bureau of Security & Investigative Services (BSIS) in California.
 A PPO license grants the license holder the ability to hire employees that function as security personnel.
-But in order to be approved for a PPO, you will need to secure general liability insurance.
+But to be approved for a PPO security business license, you must secure general liability insurance.

 Note: Each state has different rules and regulations pertaining to operating a security company.
 We are using California policy as an example since they continue to have the strictest employer laws, but and are often responsible for progressing industry standards around the country.